OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

   - The car-wash tiles and paint were not sun bleached which indicates that it was not in an area where taller buildings were present to shade them
   - The car-wash was self-service which was typically not found in the downtown areas

 These data points allowed a narrowing of the car-wash search areas and ultimately yielded us an address to the car-wash identified im the image.
 Google Maps and Google Street View were then utilized to attempt to locate and confirm the *exact* location that the image was taken.
-Specific identifers such as the cleaning station, satellite dish/window positions, and matching fance-line (all seen in submission image), allowed us to confirm down to the exact location of where the image was taken.
+Specific identifers seen in the image such as the cleaning station, satellite dish/window positions, and matching fance-line (seen in above submission image), allowed us to confirm the location of the image down to the exact position where the image was taken.

+**Image 3**